 ECSS-E-ST-20-07_0080119

-If receiver bandwidths larger that those in Table 5-2 are used, no bandwidth correction factors shall be applied to test data due to the use of larger bandwidths.
+If receiver bandwidths larger than those in Table 5-2 are used, no bandwidth correction factors shall be applied to test data due to the use of larger bandwidths.

 Larger bandwidths can result in higher measured emission levels.